TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-20-4-emotional-reasons-why-I-quit-my-twitter.md

 ## I Love Experiments

 Leo Babauta happily dropped Twitter in 2013.
-In [Simplify the internet](Simplify the Internet) he wrotes
+In [Simplify the internet](https://zenhabits.net/unline/) he wrotes:

 > If you’re going to do Facebook, don’t do other ones too.
 You can quit Twitter and Instagram.
 Really you can!

-Reading this first time in December, I felt it's the right thing to do, yet brain opposing with "that is insane!".
+Reading this first time in December, I felt it's the right thing to do, yet brain was opposing with "that is insane!".

 My great inspiration from polyphasic sleep days Steve Pavlina [got social media dumped hard](http://www.stevepavlina.com/blog/2014/07/social-media-you-got-dumped/).